 Since 1989 we have happily acted as a local “depot” for used stamps, which then get converted into cash for charity.
-We have recently learned about the work of a fairly new but cutting edge organisation who we feel deserves our support.
+With Christmas coming and the likelihood of more stamped post coming through your doors, we thought it would be timely to remind you…

 The Charity, Medical Detection Dogs, works in partnership with researchers, NHS Trusts and Universities and aims to train specialist dogs to detect human disease.